Papilio caiguanabus

 Papilio caiguanabus, the Poey's black swallowtail, is a species of Neotropical butterfly in the family Papilionidae.
 It is endemic to Cuba.

 Description

+On the obverse, the wings are dark brown.
+The forewings have a series of submarginal yellow dots and a few yellow macules at the apex.
+The hindwings have tails and bear a postdiscal row of macules, yellow in the male and white in the female, and a red dot in the anal angle.
+The reverse side is very similar but the hindwings bear two additional red dots and blue disc lunulae.

 P. caiguanabus has a peculiar appearance owing to the absence of the yellow discal bands and the enlargement of the submarginal spots.